BuildOnViction/gitbook/faq/masternode-and-voting/voter.md

 ### **Can I use Trezor to vote for Masternodes?**

 Yes.
-TomoMaster supports Trezor now.
+VicMaster supports Trezor now.

 ### **What criteria must be considered when voting?
 Which Masternode Candidate should I vote for?**